AmrAhmadKali/Enigma/README.md

-# Enigma
+# Cryptic-Crew Enigma

 ## How to run it
-1) `chmod +x go.sh`
-2) `./go.sh`
-3) Enjoy

-TESTED ON ARCH LINUX, 07.04.2023
+- execute ` docker-compose up --build` in project root folder

 ## Content
 - `backend` contains all code related to the websocket
+- `backend/tests` contains the unit and integration tests of the backend
-- `frontend` contains the config & static data for the frontend Use the built-in continuous integration in GitLab.
+- `frontend` contains the nginx config & source data of the frontend
+- `E2E` contains the e2e tests for the UI